da-the-dev/ExEx/README.md

 - ### And many more!

 ## All features
-- Create a profile
+- Create a profile.
-- Enable many profiles at a time
+- Enable many profiles at a time.
-- Delete a profile
+- Delete a profile.
-- Edit a profile *(change extension list)*
+- Edit a profile *(change extension list)*.
-- Rename a profile
+- Rename a profile.
-- Duplicate a profile
+- Duplicate a profile.
+Creates a new profile with the same extensions, but a different name.
+Usefull when a new profile should be created with extra extensions, but the old one must be preserved.
+- Merge profiles.
+Select multiple profiles to merge into one.
+- **Changes to profiles are automatically applied if changed profiels are enabled**.

 ## Commands
 - `xx.createProfile` - Create a profile.